Helen McCookerybook

 Links | Audio Clip |

-Introduction | Music at http://helenmccookerybook.bandcamp.com Art at mccookerybook.tumblr.com I can't decide what I want to be.
-I thought I was an illustrator and then I turned into a musician by accident.
+Introduction | Music at http://helenmccookerybook.bandcamp.com I can't decide what I want to be.
+I thought I was an illustrator, and then I turned into a musician by accident.
 Along the way I've wanted to be a fireman and HGV driver and it's getting too late now!
 I can't stop writing songs, and if I did, I'd not be able to stop drawing pictures.
-I wish I could play piano, trumpet and accordion.
-I always used to long for long blonde hair until I dyed my hair blonde and I looked disgusting.
+I wish I could play piano, trumpet and accordion. .
 I nearly bought a motorbike (BSA Bantam), but spent the money on a bass amplifier instead and joined Joby and the Hooligans in 1977.
+They morphed into The Chefs, and then I formed Helen and the Horns.
 I can't resist going into charity shops and buying clothes which I often take back the next day.
-I wrote a book called 'The Lost Women of Rock Music: female musicians of the punk era', under the name Helen Reddington, which is available from Amazon in paperback (and your local library) I eat Magnum Classics all summer long, and mini-poppadums all winter.
+I've written two books: 'The Lost Women of Rock Music: Female Musicians of the Punk Era', and 'She's At The Controls: Sound Engineering, Production and Gender Ventriloquism in the 21st Century' under the name Helen Reddington, which are available to buy from https://www.equinoxpub.com/home/shes-at-the-controls/ (and will be in your local library) I eat Magnum Classics all summer long, and mini-poppadums all winter.
 In spring and autumn, I don't eat anything. |

 Interests | Climbing trees, sitting on beaches in winter, digging holes, ice skating (badly), listening to pirate radio stations, dreaming up ideas, doing stupid things, driving around Britain, drawing pictures |

-Favorite Movies | La Belle et la Bete, Anita and Me, American Graffiti, Time Bandits, Spinal Tap, Carry On Cabby, Les Parapluies de Cherbourg |
+Favorite movies | Time Bandits, Spinal Tap, Carry On Cabby, Les Parapluies de Cherbourg, Barbie |

-Favorite Music | Particular Northern Soul and Disco tracks especially #1 Deejay which nobody has heard of.
-Early lovers' rock, lots of Brazilian stuff, early blues, ridiculously happy psychedelia (e.g.Rotary Connection), some Johnny Cash, bands before they get famous.
+Favorite music | Particular Northern Soul and Disco tracks especially #1 Deejay which nobody has heard of.
+Early lovers' rock, lots of Brazilian stuff,early blues, ridiculously happy psychedelia (e.g.Rotary Connection),some Johnny Cash, bands before they get famous.
 And I love live music! |

-Favorite Books | To Kill a Mockingbird, My Family and Other Animals, old-fashioned childrens books, awful crime novels, gothic novels and political biographies (aren't they the same thing?) |
+Favorite books | To Kill a Mockingbird, My Family and Other Animals, old-fashioned children's books, awful crime novels, gothic novels and political biographies (aren't they the same thing?) |

 Your hand has been replaced by a rubber stamp.
 What does it say?